Zanoni

 Zanoni is an 1842 novel by Edward Bulwer-Lytton, a story of love and occult aspiration.
-By way of introduction, the author confesses: "...
+By way of framing device, the author says: "...
 It so chanced that some years ago, in my younger days, whether of authorship or life, I felt the desire to make myself acquainted with the true origins and tenets of the singular sect known by the name of Rosicrucians."
-A manuscript came into his hands written in the most unintelligible cipher, a manuscript which through the author's own interpretation became Zanoni.
+A manuscript came into his hands written in what Bulwer-Lytton described as an "unintelligible cipher", a manuscript which through the author's own interpretation became Zanoni.

 It tells the story of its protagonist Zanoni, who possesses occult powers and knows the secret of eternal life.